berinaniesh/bible-tamil/README.md

 The scanned images can also be downloaded using this gdrive [link](https://drive.google.com/file/d/1_G8PduboknVhgmhWrBeTTTOntTScbgj6/view?usp=sharing).

-Original repository from which this is forked can be found [here](https://github.com/tfbf/Bible-Tamil-Sathiyavedam-1957)
+Original repository from which this is forked from can be found [here](https://github.com/tfbf/Bible-Tamil-Sathiyavedam-1957)

 ## Code